glitchgirl/android-developer-class/notes.md

 March 31 Notes:
 - Touch detection
 - code along
   - "off by one errors are always funny"

+April 2 Notes:
+- code along
+- shared preferences (this is the old way)
+- files storage
+  - i felt like these two sessions were really short and i wish they would have spent more time on it